2002–03 FC Bayern Munich season

 Bayern Munich won the Bundesliga and the German domestic cup, following a season without trophies in the year before.
 Despite the 16-point margin to the second-placed VfB Stuttgart in the Bundesliga, the season was not regarded as a complete success due to a humiliating run in the UEFA Champions League, where the club earned only two points from six matches.
 Even though it arguably had the toughest group of all, with Milan, Deportivo La Coruña and Lens as opponents, early elimination was still not expected with signings such as Michael Ballack, Zé Roberto and Sebastian Deisler, and incumbents such as the 2002 FIFA World Cup's player of the tournament Oliver Kahn in the squad.

+This was the first season to have T-Mobile as the club's shirt sponsor, replacing previous sponsor Opel.